Joshdb-18/Botmate/README.md

 1. Open your web browser and navigate to the Botmate web application
 2. Register, or log in if you already have an account
 3. Type your message in the chat input and click the enter key
-4. Botmate will respod with a relevant message or perform a seach based on your input
+4. Botmate will respond with a relevant message or perform a search based on your input
 5. Use the Image and Video search buttons to perform a search for images or videos.

 ## Contributing